Magnetic field generation in mergers of massive main-sequence stars: Results

-The simulations of the merger start after the orbit of the binary system has shrunk in an additional step to $6.4\,R_\odot$ (Model 1-3) or $7.0\,R_\odot$ (Model 4), corresponding to orbital periods of about $0.46\,$d and $0.52\,$d, respectively.
-Strong mass transfer (about $17\,M_\odot\,\mathrm{yr}^{-1}$) develops from the more massive primary star onto the secondary.
-The orbital separation decreases until the stars merge after roughly 23 (Model 1) to 35 (Model 4) orbits\footnote{For larger initial separations, the system becomes even more stable and takes more orbits to merge, rendering the simulations computationally unfeasible.} (Fig.~\ref{fig:distances}).
-As expected, Model 4 with a larger initial separation takes longer to merge than Models 1--3 with a smaller initial separation.
-Here, we define $t=0$ as the point in time where the orbital shrinkage becomes large, i.e., where the corresponding time scale becomes small and fulfills $a/\dot{a} < 1\,\mathrm{d}$ (where $a$ is the semi-major axis).
-Fig.~\ref{fig:distances} also shows that the distance varies with the orbital motions, i.e., the orbit is slightly eccentric.
-This is probably caused by the system not being perfectly Keplerian after the first step of artificially shrinking the system.
-The effect is smaller for the high-resolution Model 1.
+The simulations of the merger start after the orbit of the binary system was shrunk to $6.4\,R_\odot$ (Model~1--3) or $7.0\,R_\odot$ (Model~4), corresponding to orbital periods of about $0.46\,$d and $0.52\,$d, respectively.
+Strong mass transfer (${\approx}\,17\,M_\odot\,\mathrm{yr}^{-1}$) develops from the more massive primary star onto the secondary.
+The orbital separation decreases until the stars merge after roughly 23 (Model~1) to 35 (Model~4) orbits (Fig.~\ref{fig:distances}).
+As expected, Model~4 with a larger initial separation takes longer to merge than Models 1--3.
+Here, we defined $t=0$ as the point in time when $a/\dot{a} < 1\,\mathrm{d}$ (where $a$ is the semimajor axis).
+Figure~\ref{fig:distances} also shows that the orbit is slightly eccentric, which is probably caused by the system not being perfectly Keplerian after artificially shrinking the binary orbit.
+The eccentricity is smaller for the high-resolution Model~1.

+The evolution of the merger is described in \citetalias{schneider2019a} (see their Fig.~1).
+In short, the primary star transfers mass through the Lagrange point L1 to the secondary star; mass and angular momentum loss through L2 and L3 shrink the orbit, leading to the merger.
+The primary is disrupted around the secondary with their cores merging at a later stage, leading to a symmetric merger product.
+A core--disk structure forms with a core of about $3M_\odot$, dominated by material from the secondary; the fraction of mass from the primary increases outward.